buddypress/buddypress/docs/user/administration/users/README.md

 # BuddyPress Administration - Users

-BuddyPress adds various sub-menus to the WordPress Users' one to help you manage community members related features.
+BuddyPress adds various submenus to the Dashboard **Users** menu, as well as, adding a tab to the Profile screen (Extended Profile) in order to help you manage user/member community related features.

 - Extended Profile
 - Manage Signups